marck48911/baseProject/README.md

 # baseProject
-This is th RELEASE BRANCH
+This is th DEVELOP BRANCH